- The Microsoft Store error 0x80073d12 occurs when you try to download software from the store.

 How do I fix Microsoft Store error 0x80073d12?

-1. Check there’s enough hard drive space for the game
+1. Check if there’s enough hard drive space for the game

-- Press the Windows key + E hotkey.
+- Press the Windows key + E hotkey to start File Explorer.

 - The hard drive icon there shows how much free storage space is available.

 - If there’s not enough HDD storage for the game, uninstall some superfluous programs to make space for it.

 As this error can be caused by lack of free space on your hard drive, checking the main drive and freeing some space is the first to do.

 2. Check if the game is an expansion

 The 0x80073d12 error often arises for games that are expansion packs or a part of a wider game collection package.

 For example, users have reported the issue arises for Forza Horizon 3 Hot Wheels and Halo: The Master Chief Collection.